tonethar/IGME-230-GDD-2017-Fall/notes/web-apps-4.md

 In the previous document we used `.innerHTML` to create new HTML elements, while in this document we were more *methodical* (literally) and used methods such as `document.createElement()`, `document.createTextNode()`, `element.appendChild()`

 Which approach should you use in your code?
 Our recommendation is to use whichever approach works for you.
 Consider:
-- `.innerHTML` is simpler in many use cases, but in some applications you will be doing a lot of string concatentation, which can sometimes be problematic.
+- `.innerHTML` is simpler in many use cases, but in some applications you will be doing a lot of string concatentation, which can sometimes be problematic as it can make the code hard to read.
 ES 6 String templating can lighten the load though.
 - the "DOM element creation" approach we used here can result in **more code** to write, to debug, and to maintain.